CALL TODAY 646-846-1136 | EMAIL

 Laparoscopic colon resection involves the removal of a portion of the colon affected by conditions such as colon cancer, diverticulitis, or inflammatory bowel disease.
 It offers benefits such as reduced pain and faster recovery.

-At Lenox Hill Surgeons, we understand the importance of advanced surgical techniques in improving patient outcomes and quality of life.
+At Lenox Hill Minimally Invasive Surgery, we understand the importance of advanced surgical techniques in improving patient outcomes and quality of life.
 Our skilled team of general surgeons specializes in laparoscopic surgery, utilizing the latest technologies and techniques to ensure the best results for our patients.

 Contact us today to schedule a consultation and benefit from the expertise of our renowned surgeons: